kevinwhan/kevinwhan.github.io/_publications/2023-02-10-Model-Based-Regression-Adjustment-with-Model-Free-Covariates-for-Network-Interference.md

 #citation: 'Han, K., & Ugander, J. (2023).
 Model-Based Regression Adjustment with Model-Free Covariates for Network Interference. arXiv preprint arXiv:2302.04997.'
 ---

 In this work, we introduce a sequential procedure to generate and select graph- and treatment-based covariates for GATE estimation under regression adjustment.
 To tackle inferential complications caused by our feature generation and selection process, we introduce a way to construct confidence intervals based on a block bootstrap.
-Under revision at Journal of Causal Inference.
+Accepted by Journal of Causal Inference.

 [Download paper here](http://kevinwhan.github.io/files/paper-regadj.pdf)